ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 >You need to have some Linux experience and programming experience to play with NixOS & Nix Flakes, so I don't recommend NixOS for any Linux beginners.

 >Mainly translated from Chinese with the help of Copilot & ChatGPT.

->The article's banner are copyed from [Introducing Zero To Nix](https://determinate.systems/posts/zero-to-nix), hope this won't be a problem.

 ## 0. Why Nix